Minnesota Real Estate Foreclosures

 5. What are the redemption rights of the owner of the foreclosed property?

-The owner of the foreclosed property generally has two major rights during the redemption period.
+The owner of the foreclosed property generally has two significant rights during the redemption period.
 First, unless a receiver is appointed over the property, the owner retains all incidents of ownership during the redemption period, including the rights of occupancy and use, and the right to collect any rents and profits generated by the property.
 Second, any time during the redemption period (see answer to Question 11 ), the owner may “redeem” (or re acquire) full title to the foreclosed property by paying the holder of the Sheriff’s Certificate (usually, the foreclosing creditor) an amount equal to the amount bid at the sale, plus interest accruing after the date of sale, plus certain costs and expenses (including reasonable attorneys’ fees, subject to a cap in foreclosures by advertisement) accruing after the date of the sale (the “Redemption Price”).

 6. What happens if the owner of the foreclosed property redeems?